-However, given Jetstar’s cash fares can get very low during sale periods, you need to ensure the taxes that come with points redemptions are factored in – for example, Sydney to Denpasar is $175 in Jetstar Economy.
-Say you found a $399 sale fare, you would be using 20,000 Qantas Points to offset around $225, which is a poor value use of those points at around 1c per point.
+However, given Jetstar’s cash fares can get very low during sale periods, you need to ensure the taxes that come with points redemptions are factored in.

-So, as we often say here on Point Hacks, look for redemptions with otherwise high cash prices – e.g. around or during peak periods, but for which you’ll need to plan ahead to snag those classic award seats.
+So, as we often say here on Point Hacks, look for redemptions with otherwise high cash prices – e.g. around or during peak periods, but for which you will need to plan ahead to snag those classic award seats.

 As one final option, Virgin Australia flies to Bali from Brisbane, Darwin, Melbourne (from 29 March 2020) and Sydney with its domestic Boeing 737 fleet, which has a Business Class cabin of 8 seats and a full-service Economy cabin.
 The number of Velocity Points needed for this option is less than Qantas but more than Jetstar.
 You can learn more about it in our separate guide here.